Billmate/prestashop/Readme.md

-## NO LONGER UPDATED / SUPPORTED
+## SUPPORT BY Prestashopsupport.se
-### Billmate no longer updates or offers support for this payment module.
+### Billmate again offer support and update on this module
+For support create a support ticket at https://prestashopsupport.se/createticket

 # Billmate Payment Gateway for Prestashop